mahabubx7/math-magicians/README.md

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

 - **[Why Webpack?]**
   - [It is a static bundler.
 It helps us to bundle a big and massy web-pages project into a bundled and gives us optimized performance. ]

+- **[What is React?]**
+  - [React is a frontend library for developing SPA.
+It is the most popular and widely used in 2023 in frontend development.]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>